excellalabs/the-javascript-curriculum/README.md

 - Specific questions are far more likely to get answered, than general/generic questions.

 ### Absolute Beginners
+- [ ] Don't how to work the console, command line, CLI or bash?
+Start with the basics [here](https://swcarpentry.github.io/shell-novice/01-intro/)
 - [ ] Open up command line/console.
 Type in `node`, do you see `> `?
 If yes *great*, hit `Ctrl+C` to terminate the currently running `node` process.
 If no, then see `How to ask for help`.
 - [ ] Type in `npm`, do you see `Usage: npm <command>`?
 - You're ready to start learning, using the self guided workshoppers.
 Good luck!